The Dark Knight (PG-13)

 Secondly, every positive thing you've heard about Ledger's performance as the Joker is true.
 He owns this movie and will be the odds-on favorite for Best Supporting Actor at next year's Academy Awards.

 Nothing against Jack Nicholson, who played the same role in 1989's relatively tepid "Batman," but compared to Ledger, Nicholson's Joker was an innocuous, annoying little school boy.
 Ledger's Joker even bests Nicholson's bravura turn in "The Departed" and might just be the most purely evil character in movie history.

-Unlike the previous "Batman Begins" where he was the main attraction, Christian Bale wisely steps to the side and lets Ledger run the show - and comes off looking all the better for it.
+Unlike "Batman Begins" where he was the main attraction, Christian Bale wisely steps to the side and lets Ledger run the show - and comes off looking all the better for it.
 In fact, every actor in the movie fares better thanks to Ledger.
-He singlehandedly transformed this film from the standard, comic-book action blowout into an epic, mind-bending, psychological crime thriller.
+He single-handedly transforms this film from the standard, comic-book action blowout into an epic, mind-bending, psychological crime thriller.

-Though the movie opens with a bank robbery masterminded by the Joker, money is the last thing on his mind.
-He's doing it solely to escalate friction between the Gotham City police and the mob and to make Batman (Bale) look bad.
-His principal guiding force is the desire to create bedlam and chaos, solely for the sake of doing it.
-In one of movie's best scenes, the Joker compares himself to a dog chasing a car.
+Even though the movie opens with a bank robbery masterminded by the Joker, money is the last thing on his mind.
+He's doing it solely to escalate friction between the Gotham City Police and the mob and to make Batman (Bale) look bad.
+His guiding force is the desire to create bedlam and chaos, solely for the sake of doing it.
+In one of the movie's best scenes, the Joker compares himself to a dog chasing a car.
 He loves the challenge but isn't quite sure what to do if he ever actually catches the car.
 The pursuit provides all of the rush.

-Clocking in at 21/2 hours, the movie does have a few lulls and narrative hiccups along the way and the ending leaves the fate of too many key characters twisting in the wind.
-A new villain is introduced and there is little doubt the Nolans, Bale and most of the others will be back for another go round.
+Clocking in at two-plus hours, the movie does have a few lulls and narrative hiccups along the way, and the ending leaves the fate of too many key characters twisting in the wind.
+But there's little doubt that the Nolans, Bale and most of the others will be back for another round.
 (Warner Bros.)